Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                also override the messaging profile's default
                                support for metadata sending.
-                               It is recommended to disable sending metadata when more than 100 nodes are part of a data set.
+                               It is recommended to disable sending metadata when too many nodes are part of a data set as this can slow down start up time.
                                Default: `False` if the messaging profile
                                selected supports sending metadata and `--strict`
-                                is set, `True` otherwise.
+                                is set but not '--dct', `True` otherwise.
       --amt, --asyncmetadatathreshold, --AsyncMetaDataLoadThreshold=VALUE
                              The default threshold of monitored items in a subscription under which meta data is loaded